City of Mulvane is accepting donations of school supplies to pay city fines

 “I had seen it in a court newsletter through the Court of Shawnee, and I thought, ‘well, that could be kind of a good idea that we could do,” Walker said.
 “We took it to council, and council approved.”

-Any person who has fines or fees owed to the City of Mulvane can bring 20 dollars of unopened school supplies and receive up to a 40-dollar credit off the fine.
+Any person who has fines or fees owed to the City of Mulvane can bring $20 of unopened school supplies and receive up to a $40 credit off the fine.

 Mulvane Assistant Superintendent Raquel Greer says teachers are often in need of supplies that people don’t always think about.